jimmckeeth/ImageQualityAssessment/readme.md

 # Image Compression Analyzer

-A Python toolset to generate, measure, and visualize image compression trade-offs between formats (WebP, JPEG) using cwebp and ImageMagick.
+A tools to generate, measure, and visualize image compression trade-offs between formats (WebP, JPEG) using cwebp and ImageMagick.

 ## Prerequisites